Coder731/Profile_Project_2/README.md

 - Phase:
     - Reinstate using two separate user input variables
         - One for each search bar
+            - From comment in script js:
+                - Reinstating two user input variables:
+                    - two lines (1 comment and 1 code line) reinstated from (lines 94 and 95 of) Commit: c6c5881

 ## [Features](#features-link-contents) <a id="features-link"></a>